 Storage & Maintenance

-There are a few other maintenance tips that can help prolong the life of your sex toys, including using the correct type of lubricant for the sex toy matieral and making sure your toys are stored properly.
+There are a few other maintenance tips that can help prolong the life of your sex toys, including using the correct type of lubricant for the sex toy material and making sure your toys are stored properly.

 When it comes to lubrication, I always recommend a good water-based lube above all else.
 Water-based lube is safe for every type of activity and sex toy material, it is a great staple to have around for sexual activity or using sex toys.
 Just be sure to check your lube’s ingredients.